borntofrappe/game-development/Games/Asteroids/README.md

 ## Roadmap

-- gameplay:

-  - award a life every 10k points

-  - allow to move in the victory state

-  - remove text in the pause and victory state

-  - keep updating the asteroids in the gameover state

 - bonus: design and include a random enemy, moving horizontally and occasionally firing toward the player; starting from a level with 4 asteroids; awarding 200 points

 - bonus: add decorative elements in the background